 Hustontown is a somewhat small town located in the state of Pennsylvania.
 With a population of 5,034 people and just one neighborhood, Hustontown is the 297th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Hustontown is generally considered to be a blue-collar town.
-39.80% of the Hustontown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hustontown, you'll notice that it is more blue-collar than most other communities in America.
+38.10% of Hustontown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hustontown is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hustontown who work in office and administrative support (8.81%), management occupations (8.08%), and healthcare (7.95%).
+There are especially a lot of people living in Hustontown who work in management occupations (9.47%), office and administrative support (9.39%), and healthcare (7.95%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hustontown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hustontown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.